 If, like me, you end up with a budget that isn’t very balanced, I’ve added a feature that hopefully will help point you to the budget items that will make the most difference.
 If you set a value in the “Changeable?” column, the rows in your Budget Schedule will change color, in a range from green to red (easiest to change to hardest to change).
 When you’re need to trim a few dollars, look for the green entries as the easiest to change.
 You can also look to column AB, “Importance”.
 If you sort by this column from Z to A, the budget items that are weighted highest, based on their value and their changeability will sort to the top.
 Focus on the items at the top to make the biggest difference in your overall budget.

 The formula that forms the basis of this sheet is very long and complicated (the formula contains 3,674 characters, and is repeated in 2,352 cells to make this template possible).
 I’ve done the best I can to troubleshoot it and make sure everything is working as it should, but I can’t guarantee it is 100% accurate, so please use with caution.
 If you find any problems, please let me know so I can try to fix it.
 Also, if you have ideas on how to make this even better, I’m glad to hear them!
-There is also an Excel version that I’ll be posting shortly.
+There is also an Excel version here.